plpetkov-tech/chopper-screen/README.md

 REFRESH_INTERVAL: "120"
 WINDOW_WIDTH: "1080"   # OnePlus 6 native resolution
 WINDOW_HEIGHT: "2280"  # Portrait mode
+ROTATION: "0"          # Use 90 or 270 if orientation is wrong
 NIGHT_MODE_ENABLED: "true"
 NIGHT_START: "23:00"
 NIGHT_END: "07:00"
 BACKLIGHT_PATH: ""  # Auto-detect on PostmarketOS
 ```

+**Tip**: If the display appears sideways, try `ROTATION: "90"` or `ROTATION: "270"` to fix the orientation.

 ### Multiple Displays (Node Selector)